Pheasant Breast Wild Game Soup Recipe

 - 4 pints cold water

-When the water starts to boil, reduce the heat to achieve a gentle simmer for fifteen minutes only.
-The scum which forms on top of the water can be carefully skimmed away if you wish but it's not really necessary as it will cook off anyway, or any remainding can be removed when discarding the veg after cooking.
+- When the water starts to boil, reduce the heat to achieve a gentle simmer for fifteen minutes only.
+The scum that forms on top of the water can be carefully skimmed away if you wish but it's not really necessary as it will cook off anyway, or any remaining can be removed when discarding the veg after cooking.

 When the fifteen minutes are up, turn off the heat under the pot and lift the pheasant breasts from the water with a large slotted spoon.
 Sit them in a flat bottomed bowl or deep plate, cover and leave to rest and cool.
 The stock should also ideally be left to partly cool before it is strained for safety reasons.